Tapir Gao

 Tapir Gao (born 1 October 1964) is an Indian politician.
 He is the president of Arunachal Pradesh unit of Bharatiya Janata Party (BJP).
 He was a member of the 14th Lok Sabha (2004-2009), representing the Arunachal East constituency for BJP.
 He lost from that seat in 2009 and 2014, but was elected to Lok Sabha for the second time in 2019.
-Gao was General Secretary of BJP in 2011 and is currently national executive member of the BJP.
+Gao was General Secretary of BJP in 2011 and is currently serving as national executive member of the BJP.